ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 associated with segmenting user privacy, see {{draft-davidson-pp-architecture}}.

 Any metadata added to tokens will be considered either "public" or "private".
+This document adds a mechanism to add this public metadata.
 Public metadata corresponds to unmodifiable bits that a client can read.
 Private metadata corresponds to unmodifiable private bits that should be obscured to the client.

-Note that the instantiation in {{voprf-protocol}} provides randomized redemption tokens with no additional metadata for an server with a single key.
+Note that the instantiation in {{voprf-protocol}} provides randomized redemption tokens with additional metadata for an server with a single key.

 ## Maximum number of tokens issued {#max-tokens}